-- 4. Designated Lead for Safeguarding (staff) is in contact with the Diocesan Safeguarding Adviser as required. - s.
-Ensure that there is appropriate insurance cover for all activities undertaken in the name of the TEI. - 6.
+- 5. Ensure that there is appropriate insurance cover for all activities undertaken in the name of the TEI. - 6.
 Provide a structure to manage safeguarding in the TEI with clear lines of accountability.
 This is set out in this policy document. - 7.
 Ensuring that the Reconciliation of a Penitent (hearing of confessions) does not take place between members of the community, and that tutorial staff do not act as spiritual directors for other members of the community.